|

 lengthy pieces based around the memories Mørketid stirred up in him the

+first time he heard it.
 Musically we’re in almost beat-less ambient drift territory.
 It’s telling

 that bvdub has appeared on Kompakt’s Pop Ambient compilations in the past,